YellowJacketLinux/yjl-sysusers/yjl-sysusers.1.md

 # BUGS

-Well, at present it does not actually work, but that is a minor detail.
+At present it fails to create home directory when parent directory does not yet exist.

 # COPYRIGHT
 Copyright (c) 2023 YellowJacket GNU/Linux.
 License MIT